 The other thing that I love about this double pedal is the combination of Velcro and spurs on the bottom of each pedal.
 That combination ensures that the pedals don’t move an inch when you’re playing.
 You can play fast patterns without worrying about it which is perfect for double pedal drummers.

 The final thing to mention about the 3000 Series is that it comes with DW’s 2-way beaters.
 With these, you can choose between having felt or plastic beaters.

 PDP is a family company to DW, so technically the PDP 500 Series is another DW pedal.
-Unlike any DW piece of gear, this double pedal is incredibly inexpensive.
-In fact, it’s the budget option on this list, coming in with the lowest price out of all the available double pedals I’ve listed.
+Unlike any DW piece of gear, this double bass pedal is incredibly inexpensive.
+In fact, it’s the budget option on this list, coming in with the lowest price out of all the available double bass pedals I’ve listed.

 The pedals have a dual-chain drive design, making them feel strong and responsive.
 The action is fairly quick, allowing fast playing from any drummer.
 You’d be able to comfortably reach very high bass drum speeds with the PDP 500 Series.

 Something unique that I love about this pedal is that it’s not overbuilt.
 It has everything you need from a double pedal without offering too much.
 You’ll find yourself utilizing every feature it has.
 There’s beauty in that simplicity.

 Another thing that I like is that the pedals are fairly quiet.
 You wouldn’t expect that from such an affordable double bass pedal, but you don’t hear any squeaking or movement from the pedals.

 This is arguably the most affordable high-quality double bass pedal that you can get.
 I’d highly recommend it to anyone looking for a double pedal that needs either a backup option or just a tool that will get the work done.